The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 If a gift of residue is disclaimed and the Will includes a substitutional gift in the event of failure of the gift for any reason, the disclaimed share passes according to those provisions.
 If there is no effective substitutional gift, the disclaimed share of residue will be treated as a partial intestacy.
 It follows that if a gift of the whole estate is disclaimed, full intestacy ensues.

-If an entitlement under intestacy is disclaimed, the inheritance is treated as if the disclaimer had died.
+If an entitlement under intestacy is disclaimed, the inheritance is treated as if the disclaimer had died before the deceased.
 It would therefore pass to other members of the same group, the descendants of the disclaimer, or the next entitled group ― depending on who the survivors are.

 See the Intestacy guidance note.